|

 Classic Rice Pilaf

-This Classic Rice Pilaf is loaded with flavor and pairs perfectly with your favorite main dish whether it is poultry, fish, pork, or beef!
+This Classic Rice Pilaf is a delicious and comforting side dish that pairs well with your favorite main dish whether it is poultry, fish, pork, or beef!

 Print Rate